Fats and Oils

 Are you taking cholesterol lowering medication?

 Most cholesterol lowering medications affect only the cholesterol you make and therefore have no effect on the cholesterol that you eat.
 It is important to note that high cholesterol is not caused by a deficiency in statin drugs!
 They do not address the cause of the inflammation which is the real concern in cardiovascular disease.
+Dr Ross Walker, Cardiologist say’s he treats a person, not a cholesterol number!

 - Help maintain the body’s co-enzyme Q10 levels